BURY ST EDMUNDS

 Bury St Edmunds is also home to The Apex - a live music and entertainment venue.
 Take a look at What's On here.

 THE HOME OF HORSERACING

 A glamorous day at the Newmarket Races is just a 25 minute drive from The Northgate.
-Begin with a glass of Champagne on our sunshine terrace before heading off to the races for a little flutter on the Gee Gees, and more champagne while you listen to the sound of hooves thundering past.
+Head off to the races for a little flutter on the Gee Gees and champagne while you listen to the sound of hooves thundering past.

 Newmarket is home to two racecourses, The Rowley Mile and July Course.
 Highlights on the racing calendar include the Guineas Festival, July Festival and Newmarket Nights where bands and artists follow the evening racing.

 For any horse racing enthusiasts, there are many attractions to enjoy beyond the races.
 These include The National Horseracing Museum, The National Stud, and guided tours that include visits to training grounds, yards and studs.

 After a short 10 minute drive you will leave behind our bustling market town and enter unspoilt woodlands, heath, river banks, lakes and nature trails in West Stow.